goessner/g2/README.md

 ### Introduction ###

-**g2** is a tiny 2D graphics library based on the [command pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#commandpatternjavascript).
-It helps to build a [command queue](http://en.wikipedia.org/wiki/Command_queue) of graphics commands easily for later addressing the concrete rendering context and executing the commands in a compact time frame.
+**g2** is a tiny 2D graphics library based on the [command pattern](http://addyosmani.com/resources/essentialjsdesignpatterns/book/#commandpatternjavascript) principle.
+It helps to easily build a [command queue](http://en.wikipedia.org/wiki/Command_queue) of graphics commands for later addressing the concrete rendering context and executing the commands in a compact time frame.

-For getting a better understanding of the basic concepts an example always helps.
+Here is an example for getting a better understanding of **g2**'s basic concepts.

 ```javascript
 <canvas id="c" width="300", height="200"></canvas>